Fort McMurray Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the Southwest (220°) at 8 kt.
+Winds from the North (350°) at 10 kt.
 Visibility will be excellent at more than 6SM.
-Skies will be clear.
+Overcast skies at 3000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR